kisst-org/hooymarkt/README.md

 render-manifests [options] [environment...] <render-def>...

 Options:
   -h|--help     show this help
   -v|--verbose  give more output
   -q|--quiet    no output
+  -e|--env <e>  render environment <e>
-  -d|--diff        run `kubectl diff` with the rendered manifests -a|--apply       run `kubectl apply` with the rendered manifests -c|--commit      run `git commit` (--pull is implied) -p|--pull        run `git pull` before starting to render, to avoid merge conflicts -o|--output-dir  the directory where manifests will be rendered to
+  --env=<e>     render environment <e> (can be used in alias) --diff        run 'kubectl diff' with the rendered manifests --apply       run 'kubectl apply' with the rendered manifests --compare     compare to same appname in other directory -c|--commit   TODO: run 'git commit' (--pull is implied) -p|--pull     TODO: run 'git pull' before starting to render, to avoid merge conflicts

 Environments:
-It is possible to specify an environment as follows `@lab`.
+It is possible to specify an environment as follows '@lab'.
-Shortcuts e.g. `@l` and even just `l` or `lab` are planned
+Shortcuts e.g. '@l' and even just 'l' or 'lab' are planned

 Render Definitions:
-Can either be a file, that will be sourced, or a directory that contains exactly 1 file with a name `render-*.def`.
+Can either be a file, that will be sourced, or a directory that contains exactly 1 file with a name 'render*.def'.
 ```

 # Installation